 Millions of people take rideshares such as Uber or Lyft every day.
 Most rides go smooth, at worst, a rider might have a dirty car or a rude driver.

-But, for a small few, the rides turn to nightmares.
+But, for a small few, the rides turn into nightmares.

 Sometimes the rides end in crimes, the driver commits horrifying acts or the driver is the victim of terrifying actions.
-Here are the stories and the details of some of those cases.
-They include murder and kidnappings and show that not all trips go down the Yellow Brick Road.
+Here are the stories and details of some of those cases.
+They include murder and kidnappings and show that passengers need to be on alert.

 On the night of Feb.
 20, 2016, 48-year-old Jason Dalton, an Uber driver, went on a rampage shooting throughout Kalamazoo, Michigan.

 Throughout the mass shooting, Dalton shot and killed six victims and injured two others within five hours.
 The shootings happened at various locations, including an apartment complex, a Cracker Barrel parking lot and a car dealership.

 According to CNN News, in between the shootings, Dalton still acted as an Uber driver, picking up and dropping off passengers at their desired locations.

 In 2019, a Michigan court sentenced Dalton to six life terms without the possibility of parole.

 California Uber driver Subhakar Khadka ran into trouble with three passengers, two of them being Arna Kimiai and Malaysia King, after requesting they wear masks during the ride on March 7.
 After stopping at a gas station so that the passengers could purchase masks, Khadka decided to cancel the ride, which can be seen on dashcam footage from Khadka’s car.
 The footage was shared on social media and went viral.

 Shortly after canceling the ride, they began insulting and threatening Khadka, even going so far as to cough on him.
 After several attempts to remove the passengers from his vehicle, they finally exit the car, with King spraying pepper spray into the car as she left.